dougsimmons/spike/README.md

 02/28: Changed host to <a href="http://spike.fyi">spike.fyi</a>, no ssl yet.
 Working on pushbullet support, looks promising.

 03/02: Added SSL, implemented Pushbullet (available to visitors https://www.pushbullet.com/channel-popup?tag=spike).
 Set the pb alerts to take themselves out of commission for a certain duration so as not to spam users with too many alerts.
 Searching for the best alert sensitivity threshold and alert snooze durations to make the site perform well without irritating users.

+03/03: Added weather!
+Violent crime and protests correlate with weather.
+Python was helpful (namely the csv library).